 Level 5, metric weight

 To get a MUCH better idea of the lessons, check out the free sample lessons here.
 Some of the lessons are tutorials, teaching a concept.
-Some are exercises, some are games, riddles, or other types of activities.
+Some are exercises, and some are games, riddles, or other types of activities.

-The Math Facts program is adaptive, training those facts more that the student hasn't mastered.
+The Math Facts program is adaptive, training more those facts that the student hasn't mastered.
 It also features a progress chart and reward games that the student gets to play after a training session and a quiz.
 Below is a screenshot from the math facts program, from the practice session for 13 − 6 and 13 − 7.

 Below you see a list of subtraction tasks that the math facts program has.
-Each session practices first the few new facts, then mixes them in with lastly learned facts.
-It is not based on strategies but just plain memorization a few facts at a time.
-Thus, I would recommend using it as a supplement, only after student has been instructed in basic strategies for addition and subtraction facts and for multiplication tables.
+Each session practices first the new facts, then mixes them in with lastly learned facts.
+It is not based on strategies but just plain memorization of a few facts at a time.
+Thus, I would recommend using it as a supplement, only after the student has been instructed in basic strategies for addition and subtraction facts and for multiplication tables.